-READ THE PASSAGE AND ANSWER THE QUESTIONS
+READ THE PASSAGE AND ANSWER THE QUESTION THAT FOLLOWS.

 D All of these

 I did d and it's showing I did c?

 CHOOSE THE CORRECT OPTION TO COMPLETE EACH SENTENCE.